Moses und Aron: Performance history

 As Schoenberg always intended to finish the work, the opera was not performed during his lifetime.
-However, the first public performance of music from the opera was of Der Tanz um das goldene Kalb in concert at Darmstadt on 2 July 1951, just 11 days before the composer's death.
+However, the first public performance of music from the opera was of Der Tanz um das goldene Kalb in concert at Darmstadt on 2 July 1951 conducted by Hermann Scherchen as part of the International Summer Course for Contemporary Music, just 11 days before the composer's death.
 There was a concert performance of the two acts in Hamburg on 12 March 1954 with Hans Herbert Fiedler as Moses and Helmut Krebs as Aron, conducted by Hans Rosbaud.
-The first staging was in Zurich at the Stadttheater on 6 June 1957, again with Hans Herbert Fiedler as Moses and conducted by Hans Rosbaud, but with Helmut Melchert as Aron.
+The first staged performance of the opera was the concluding event of the 1957 Festival of the International Society for Contemporary Music (now called the ISCM World Music Days) which was held in Zurich and took place at the Stadttheater on 6 June 1957, again with Hans Herbert Fiedler as Moses and conducted by Hans Rosbaud, but with Helmut Melchert as Aron.

 Georg Solti conducted the first performance at the Royal Opera House, London on 28 June 1965.
 The singers were Forbes Robinson (Moses) and Richard Lewis (Aron).
 The American premiere was produced by Sarah Caldwell's Opera Company of Boston on 30 November 1966 with Donald Gramm as Moses, Richard Lewis as Aron, Harry Theyard as the young man, Maxine Makas as the young girl, Eunice Alberts as the invalid woman, and Osbourne McConathy conducting.
 The New York premiere was presented by the New York City Opera conducted by Christopher Keene, with Richard Cross in the role of Moses and Thomas Young as Aaron, directed by Hans Neugebauer.
-The Metropolitan Opera did not stage the work until 20 February 1999, under the baton of James Levine with John Tomlinson in his debut role as Moses and Philip Langridge as Aron.
+The Metropolitan Opera did not stage the work until 8 February 1999, under the baton of James Levine with John Tomlinson in his debut there as Moses and Philip Langridge as Aron.
 The first performance in a communist country was in 1988 at Staatsoper Berlin as staged by Ruth Berghaus and conducted by Friedrich Goldmann.

 In 1973, the work was also made into a film by Jean-Marie Straub and Danièle Huillet.

 A 2006 production by the Vienna State Opera has been published as a DVD.